Contrasting Ardagh Group (NYSE:ARD) & Stevanato Group (NYSE:STVN)

-Ardagh Group (NYSE:ARD) and Stevanato Group (NYSE:STVN) are both industrial products companies, but which is the superior stock?
-We will compare the two businesses based on the strength of their risk, institutional ownership, earnings, dividends, analyst recommendations, valuation and profitability.
+Ardagh Group (NYSE:ARD) and Stevanato Group (NYSE:STVN) are both industrial products companies, but which is the better stock?
+We will contrast the two companies based on the strength of their institutional ownership, risk, dividends, valuation, analyst recommendations, profitability and earnings.

-This table compares Ardagh Group and Stevanato Group’s revenue, earnings per share and valuation.

-82.6% of Ardagh Group shares are held by institutional investors.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.
+82.6% of Ardagh Group shares are owned by institutional investors.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

 This table compares Ardagh Group and Stevanato Group’s net margins, return on equity and return on assets.